 Not all LLCs get a 1099.
 It comes down to the type of limited liability company and business structure.
-Here's a quick rundown of the different LLC types and what types of tax forms they require.
+Here's a quick rundown of the different LLC requirements/structures and what types of tax forms they need.

 With a single-member LLC, you're the only owner and the only person responsible for the company.
 You may also hear single LLCs referred to as "disregarded entities," but they mean the same thing.
 Freelancers and independent contractors both tend to form single-member LLC's for their small businesses.

 Single-member LLCs will need to report their earnings on Form Schedule C on their individual tax return.
 If you're a business owner who paid a single-member LLC more than $600, you'll need to issue them a 1099-MISC.

 Although not as many LLCs may also file as S corporations, it is possible.
 Technically, S corporations aren't a type of business but rather a tax election.
 If they meet the requirements, some business owners may file their tax return as an S corporation to prevent corporate-level double taxation.

 Business owners in an S corporation are called "shareholders."
 The government considers you an employee of your corporation, and you'll also need to pay yourself a reasonable salary.
 When it comes to receiving or filing 1099s, S corporations don't need to receive 1099s.

 Suppose you're the one issuing a 1099 to a contractor or vendor.
 In that case, it can be tricky to tell if they're an S corporation from the paperwork, so you may need to ask directly.
 Most LLCs only identify themselves as "LLCs" on paper, but if you're unable to ask, you may want to file a 1099 to be safe.